Anti-Sadism/Bx00-xmas-packager/README.md

 **Ability to specify the YouTube URL directly, without having to manually download anything and convert with ffmpeg**

 Integrate it with live webcam feed.
 To do so, devise a computationally efficient algorithm.
 The DCT is slow.

+# Other Ideas

+Use the Discrete Chirplet Transform for the video embedding.
+It has shown to have supreme robustness over the DCT and is antifragile to blur and rotate operations.

+Add a seeker which can seek a video that has data hidden in it.
+Allow the user only to embed within certain sections of the video, rather than the whole slice.

+Add audio steganography

+Allow combinations of algorithms to be performed at once.
+Some work well with others.